Gray categories with duals and their diagrams: Functors of strict tricategories, natural transformations and modifications

 \end{enumerate}

-A weak 2-functor (also called a strong 2-functor, pseudo-functor, or homomorphism) is a lax 2-functor in which all 2-morphisms $\Phi_{\mu,\nu}$ and $\Phi_G$ are invertible.
-A weak 2-functor is said to have strict units if the 3-morphisms $\Phi_G$ are all identities, and it is called strict if the 2-morphisms $\Phi_{\mu,\nu}$ and $\Phi_G$ are all identities.
+A {\bf weak 2-functor} (also called a strong 2-functor, pseudo-functor, or homomorphism) is a lax 2-functor in which all 2-morphisms $\Phi_{\mu,\nu}$ and $\Phi_G$ are invertible.
+A weak 2-functor is said to have {\bf strict units} if the 2-morphisms $\Phi_G$ are all identities, and it is called {\bf strict} if the 2-morphisms $\Phi_{\mu,\nu}$ and $\Phi_G$ are all identities.
 In this case, one has

 There is an analogous definition with the arrows labelled by $\Phi_{\mu,\nu}$ and $\Phi_G$ reversed.
-In this case, the functor is called an op-lax 2-functor. \end{definition}
+In this case, the functor is called an {\bf op-lax 2-functor}. \end{definition}

 In the following, we will also require the notion of cubical and opcubical functors between certain 2-categories.
-Our definition is a special case of the definition of cubical and opcubical functors from \cite{GPS, gurski}. \begin{definition}[(Op)cubical functors] Let $\mathcal C, \mathcal D$ and $\mathcal E$ be 2-categories.
-A functor $F: \mathcal C \times \mathcal D \rightarrow \mathcal E$ with coherence isomorphisms
+Our definition is a special case of the definition of cubical and opcubical functors from \cite{GPS, gurski}. \begin{definition} Let $\mathcal C, \mathcal D$ and $\mathcal E$ be 2-categories.
+A functor $F\colon \mathcal C \times \mathcal D \rightarrow \mathcal E$ with coherence isomorphisms

-for $\circ$-composable 1-morphisms $\mu=(\mu_1,\mu_2)$ and $\nu=(\nu_1,\nu_2)$ in $\mac C\times\mac D$ is called (op)cubical, if the 2-morphism $ \Phi_{\mu,\nu}$ is the identity in case $\mu_{1}$ or $\nu_{2}$ ($\mu_{2}$ or $\nu_{1}$) is an identity 1-morphism. \end{definition}
+for $\circ$-composable 1-morphisms $\mu=(\mu_1,\mu_2)$ and $\nu=(\nu_1,\nu_2)$ in $\mac C\times\mac D$ is called {\bf (op)cubical}, if the 2-morphism $ \Phi_{\mu,\nu}$ is the identity in case $\mu_{1}$ or $\nu_{2}$ ($\mu_{2}$ or $\nu_{1}$) is an identity 1-morphism. \end{definition}

-The following notion of natural transformation of 2-functors adopts the convention of \cite{GPS,gurski} and is sometimes also referred to as `oplax 2-transformation'.
+The following notion of natural transformation of 2-functors adopts the convention of \cite{GPS,gurski} and is sometimes also referred to as `op-lax 2-transformation'.